CartoDB/documentation/app/content/carto3-workspace/overview/getting-started.md

 ![Menu features](/img/cloud-native-workspace/get-started/the_menu_features2.png)

-In the bottom part of the menu, you have additional options to Join our Slack channel, send us feedback, or access to Documentation.
+In the bottom part of the menu, you have additional options to Join our Slack channel, send us feedback, or get access to Documentation.

 ![Menu features additional options](/img/cloud-native-workspace/get-started/the_menu_features_more.png)